Khushiyant/dockerpulse/README.md

 - Docker: Make sure Docker is installed on the host machine, as DockerPulse interacts with Docker containers.

-- Python: You need Python 3.9 installed to run the DockerPulse CLI.
+- Python: You need atleast Python 3.9 installed to run the DockerPulse CLI.

 - DockerPulse: Clone the DockerPulse repository from GitHub and navigate to the project directory.